Robot Operation of Home Appliances by Reading User Manuals

 \subsection{Construct Structured Appliance Model}

 \reduceparagraphinterval

-\paragraph{Modelling states, actions, transitions.} To construct the symbolic model $\overline{\mathcal{M}}=\langle \astates, \aacts, \atrans, \agstates \rangle$, we sequentially generate the state space $\astates$, action space $\aacts$, and transition function $\atrans$ with the help of LVLM agents \citep{hurst2024gpt} using prompting \cite{wei2022chain}.
+\paragraph{Modelling States, Actions, Transitions.} To construct the symbolic model $\overline{\mathcal{M}}=\langle \astates, \aacts, \atrans, \agstates \rangle$, we sequentially generate the state space $\astates$, action space $\aacts$, and transition function $\atrans$ with the help of LVLM agents \citep{hurst2024gpt} using prompting \cite{wei2022chain}.
 Concretely, for each of them, we provide the manual, a predefined output format, and a complete list of valid options, and ask LVLMs to generate the appliance model accordingly.
 Model generation goes in an in-context way \cite{brown2020language}, where examples are provided in the input to improve robustness.

 Syntax checkers are then applied to ensure output validity, with up to three regeneration attempts if errors occur, e.g, violations of constraints.
 We provide a detailed example of appliance modeling in \apref{ap:appliance_model}, along with the corresponding prompts in \apref{ap:prompts}, and list the syntax checks used for validation in \apref{ap:syntax_checker}.

-\reduceparagraphinterval \paragraph{Extracting goals from instructions.} To infer the goal state $\agstates$ from a natural language instruction, we prompt the LVLM agent to produce a partial assignment over symbolic variables that fulfills the task requirements.
+\reduceparagraphinterval \paragraph{Extracting Goals from Instructions.} To infer the goal state $\agstates$ from a natural language instruction, we prompt the LVLM agent to produce a partial assignment over symbolic variables that fulfills the task requirements.
 For example, given the instruction “set cooking power to high and cooking time to 2 minutes”, the inferred goal corresponds to a symbolic state where \texttt{power} is \texttt{high} and \texttt{time} is \texttt{2 minutes}, while all other variables remain unconstrained.

 \reducesecinterval